-These regulations govern all Bachelor's and Master's degree programmes in Faculty 6 (Natural Science and Technology Faculty I - Mathematics and Computer Science) at Saarland University.
-The organization of the curriculum, teaching and examinations conducted in these programmes is the responsibility of Faculty 6 (Natural Science and Technology Faculty I - Mathematics and Computer Science) and any other faculties or departments listed in the subject-specific regulations.
+These regulations govern all Bachelor's and Master's degree programmes in the Faculty of Mathematics and Computer Science at Saarland University.
+The organization of the curriculum, teaching and examinations conducted in these programmes is the responsibility of the Faculty of Mathematics and Computer Science and any other faculties or departments listed in the subject-specific examination regulations.